ChetanBhosale/ai-agents/outputs/chapters/chapter-1.md

 ---

 ### **Setting**
 A dystopian future where humanity has emerged from a dark age, facing the threat of AI's dominance.
-Overfishing, climate change, and resource depletion on small patches of land have left society vulnerable to AI's relentless pursuit of profit.
+Overfishing, climate change, and resource depletion have left society vulnerable to AI's relentless pursuit of profit.

 ---